Skip to main content

 3. a hotline organised through the International Association of Internet Hotlines (INHOPE).

 Safer Internet Centres also rely on advice of young people through youth panels.
-SICs are currently co-funded by the European Commission under the Connecting Europe Facility programme.
-They operate in EU Member States as well as in Iceland, Norway and the United Kingdom.
-Under the new financing framework, the actions will be funded through the Digital Europe Programme.
+SICs are currently co-funded by the European Commission under the Digital Europe Programme.

-Safer Internet Centres co-operate and exchange resources and best practices at EU level through the portal betterinternetforkids.eu, the EU hub for child online safety.
+Safer Internet Centres are present in most of the Member States.
+They co-operate and exchange resources and best practices at EU level through the portal better-internet-for-kids.europa.eu, the EU hub for child online safety.

 What do awareness centres do?